Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Open questions

 \section{Open questions}

+The present work has emphasized asymptotic complexity bounds, and showed that rather simple methods, carefully combined with a new embedding approach, can achieve almost record query times with optimal space usage.
+However, it should still be possible to enhance the practical performance of our method so as to unleash the potential of our approach and fully exploit its simplicity.
+This is the topic of future work, along with a detailed comparative study with other optimized implementations, which is beyond the scope of this paper.

-In terms of practical efficiency it is obvious that checking the real distance to the neighbors while performing an $\epsilon$-$k$ANNs search in the reduced space, is more efficient in practice than naively scanning the returned sequence of $k$-approximate nearest neighbors and looking for the best in the initial space.
-Moreover, we do not exploit the fact that BBD-trees return a sequence and not simply a set of neighbors.
+In particular, checking the real distance of the query point to the neighbors, while performing an $\epsilon$-$k$ANNs search in the projection space, is more efficient in practice than naively scanning the returned sequence of $k$-approximate nearest neighbors, and looking for the closest point in the initial space.
+Moreover, our algorithm does not exploit the fact that BBD-trees return a sequence and not simply a set of neighbors.

-Our embedding possibly has further applications.
-One possible application is the problem of computing the $k$-th approximate nearest neighbor.
-The problem may reduce to computing all neighbors between the $i$-th and the $j$-th nearest neighbors in a space of significantly smaller dimension for some appropriate $i<k<j$.
-Other possible applications include computing the approximate minimum spanning tree or the closest pair of points.
+Our embedding approach probably has further applications.
+One possible application is in computing the $k$-th approximate nearest neighbor.
+The problem may reduce to computing all neighbors between the $i$-th and the $j$-th nearest neighbors in a space of significantly smaller dimension for some appropriate values $i<k<j$.
+Other possible applications include computing the approximate minimum spanning tree, or the closest pair of points.

+\if 0 Our embedding approach could be possibly applied with other metrics or could exploit other properties of the pointset.
+We also intend to seek connections between our work and the notion of local embeddings introduced in \cite{ABN07}. \fi